digitalocean/droplet-agent/README.md

                 /_/                        /____/
 </pre>

-Droplet Agent is the daemon that runs on customer droplets to enable some features such as web console access.
+Droplet Agent is the daemon that runs on DigitalOcean's customer droplets to enable some features such as web console access.

 * [Installing](#installing)
 * [Contributing](#contributing)